Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Introduction

 However, how do we identify the beneficial and redundant components of LLMs for a specific application?
 In this work, we address this problem through the lens of matrix factorization.
-Singular Value Decomposition (SVD)~\cite{SVD_algorithm} factorizes a weight matrix $W$ into the product of three matrices $U$, $S$, and $V$, i.e., $W = USV^\mathrm{T} = \sum_i{s_i \mathbf{u}_i {\mathbf{v}_i^\mathrm{T}}}$, where $s_i$ are (positive) singular values, and $\mathbf{u}_i$ and $\mathbf{v}_i$ are column vectors of $U$ and $V$ with unit norms.
-A recent study by Ferrando and Voita~\cite{InformationFlow} demonstrates that these column vectors $u_i$ and $v_i$ carry specific meanings.
-For example, for an attention head typically activated in code generation tasks in the LLaMA 2-7B model~\cite{llama2}, factorizing its weight matrix $W_O$ and de-embedding the resultant column vectors $\textbf{u}_i$ reveals tokens such as \texttt{userId}, \texttt{groupId}, \texttt{filename}, and \texttt{className}~\cite{InformationFlow}.
-Obviously, these column vectors are highly useful for code generation tasks, but they are less beneficial for other tasks, such as mathematical reasoning.
+Singular value decomposition (SVD)~\citep{SVD_algorithm} factorizes a weight matrix $\mathbf{W}$ into the product of three matrices $\mathbf{U}$, $\mathbf{S}$, and $\mathbf{V}$, i.e., $\mathbf{W} = \mathbf{USV}^\top = \sum_i{s_i \mathbf{u}_i {\mathbf{v}_i^\top}}$, where $s_i$ are (positive) singular values, and $\mathbf{u}_i$ and $\mathbf{v}_i$ are column vectors of $\mathbf{U}$ and $\mathbf{V}$ with unit norms.
+Our results show that these column vectors $\mathbf{u}_i$ and $\mathbf{v}_i$ may carry specific meanings.
+For instance, in the \mbox{LLama 2-7B} model~\citep{llama2}, when factorizing the weight matrix $\mathbf{W}_O^{h}\mathbf{W}_V^{h}$ of an attention head that is likely useful for code generation tasks, de-embedding the resulting column vectors $\mathbf{u}_i$ and $\mathbf{v}_i$ reveals tokens like \texttt{\_in}, \texttt{<0x0A>}, \texttt{\_and}, \texttt{\_to}, and \texttt{\_for}.
+These column vectors are evidently useful for code generation but may be less relevant for tasks such as mathematical reasoning.